GPS Tracker Covered By Medicare

 Does Medicare Pay For Life Alert GPS Devices?

 What makes the new Senior GPS bracelet ideal for elderly tracking applications is that the real-time tracking unit is fashioned as a lightweight wristwatch that is not bulky or awkward.
-The tracker device comes with a number of personal safety features such as a panic button that will instantly transmit an alert for help, G-Shock motion detector that can sense if a senior tripped and fell, geographical fencing that will send notification if a elderly loved one left a particular predetermined region and more.
-These alerts can be transmuted to numerous family members, or sent to a dispatch center (Dispatch calling center requires additional fee for observation an maintenance of GPS tracking data).
+The tracker device comes with a number of personal safety features such as a panic button that will instantly transmit an alert for help, a G-Shock motion detector that can sense if a senior tripped and fell, geographical fencing that will send a notification if an elderly loved one left a particular predetermined region and more.
+These alerts can be transmuted to numerous family members, or sent to a dispatch center (Dispatch calling center requires an additional fee for observation and maintenance of GPS tracking data).

 “We are thrilled to share this senior GPS tracker because we truly believe that it will help families all over the world better observe what their elderly loved ones are doing”, explained the President of Operations for Tracking System Direct.
 “This new GPS tracker for elderly will not only help families better oversee travel activity of senior citizens, but also families with Autistic children or any child that may have wandering tendencies.
 This product will undoubtedly result in better safety, and lives saved.”

 The Senior GPS tracking system Bracelet comes with two data plan options for consumers to select from $34.95 per month and $29.95 per month.
 Both data plan options update at the same frequency rate, but the higher values data plan also comes with two-way communication.